maderikra/library-service-health-dashboard/README.md

-# System Health Monitor
+# Library Vendor Service Health Dashboard

 A Node.js application that monitors the health of library vendor services and provides real-time status updates.
-Include configurations for:
+Includes configurations for:

 * OCLC
 * Ebsco